KGGG Systen Fond Workshop at gold Leaf NZ

 Kölner Fond

-Ocher is a neutral colour for gilding and great to hide missing area that did not receive gold leaf.
+• Ocher: A neutral color ideal for gilding and effective for concealing areas that did not receive gold leaf.

-Red and dark red gives the gold a warm glow especially for old gilded mirrors and picture frames.
+• Red and Dark Red: Imparts a warm glow to gold, making it especially suitable for old gilded mirrors and picture frames.

 SHOPPING CART